kkuchta/TSpell/README.md

 // Throws a type error
 const result: ValidWords<"the qxick brown fox."> = "valid";
 ```

 <p align="center">
   <img src='images/butwhy.gif' width=200 />
 </p>

 ## Let me see that...

-To try it yourself, edit demo.ts to replace the test string with your own, run `yarn install`, then run `yarn run tsc --noEmit demo.ts`.
+If you don't believe such evil could exist in the world, try it yourself.
+Edit demo.ts to replace the test string with your own, run `yarn install`, then run `yarn run tsc --noEmit demo.ts`.

 You'll either get this if the test string is spelled correctly: